PG1003/bitmap/README.md

 ## Features

-* Pure Lua, easy to use in existing applications.
+* Pure Lua for easy integration into existing applications.
-* Support for multiple kinds of uncopressed bitmap formats;
+* Support for multiple kinds of uncompressed bitmap formats;
   * 1, 4 and 8 bit indexed.
   * regular 16, 24 and 32 bit RGB.
   * bitfields, including alpha.